 My younger self also started several projects at once and only finished a few of them.
 In fact, I tossed out a several a few months ago that’d been in my closet since the 1990’s.
 I no longer like the colors or the pattern and I knew I’d never finish them.

 Still, I did finish a few.
 I completed one for each of the boys while I was pregnant in non-gender specific colors and although they’re far from heirloom-quality, they’re a part of our history.
-I’m definitely now looking at creating items for future grandchildren and I’ve found that taking up crochet again is like the proverbial riding a bike adage – it was as if no time had passed at all.
+I’m now looking at creating items for future grandchildren, and I’ve found that taking up crochet again is like the proverbial riding a bike adage – it was as if no time had passed at all.
 But it has.
 I’m gray-haired now, I wear glasses because I have to and not because I want to, and I have to use ergonomic crochet hooks because my hands have arthritis.

-But what’s really changed is the amount of free crocheting information available online.
+But what’s changed is the amount of free crocheting information available online.
 There are so many free and easy crochet patterns, DIY videos, pictorials and more.
-I learned how to crochet from a book.
-Now anyone can learn, for free, online.
+I learned how to crochet from a book, now anyone can learn, for free, online.

 I’m re-energized and have already finished my first project.
 A quick and easy afghan to get me back on that needle craft bike.
 I used a free Red Heart Yarn pattern available online.
 I used an I hook for a smaller granny square and then added my own edging.
 It included a stitch I just didn’t have the patience for 20 years ago….a reverse single crochet (also called a crab stitch).
 It’s a simple stitch, but it’s a little slower to do because you have to train your brain to go backward.

 How excited am I to start on my next project?
 Pretty dang excited.
 At 10 pm tonight I ordered yarn, a full set of crochet hooks, and a pompom maker through Amazon Fresh (sorry, they currently only deliver to Seattle) – they’ll be here on my front porch before 6 am.